When is the Best Time to See Whales in Alaska?

 The optimal period for whale watching in Alaska aligns with the peak of the whale migration season, primarily during the summer months.
 However, opportunities to see whales also present themselves in spring and fall.

-The likelihood of encountering whales is highest on expeditions scheduled from April through September.
-While some tour operators may offer boat tours outside of these months, witnessing whales during the winter season is highly improbable.
+The likelihood of encountering whales is highest on expeditions from April through September.
+While some tour operators may offer boat tours outside these months, witnessing whales during the winter season is highly improbable.

 Securing a tour with a company experienced in whale tracking is crucial for maximizing the chances of a successful whale-watching adventure.